ATLANTA LAWYER ADVOCATING FOR BOAT ACCIDENT VICTIMS

 A boating accident can turn a beautiful day into a nightmare.
 Atlanta boat accident attorney Terrence R. Bethune has litigated personal injury cases throughout Georgia since 1997, and helps Georgians injured in all kinds of accidents collect compensation.
-If you were injured in a boat accident, trust your case to The Law Office of Terrence R. Bethune.
+If you were injured in a boat accident, trust your case to The Bethune Law Firm.

 In 2012, there were 111 boating accident in Georgia, according to the U.S. Coast Guard.
 Alcohol was a contributing factor in more than seven percent of Georgia accidents, and operator inattention played a role in nearly 24 percent of nationwide boat accidents.
 A person injured in a boat accident caused by the negligence of another person has a legal remedy.

 GEORGIA LAW IMPOSES A DUTY OF REASONABLENESS ON BOAT OPERATORS

 Boaters injured in an accident caused by the negligence of another person can file a lawsuit to seek damages.
 Georgia requires that the plaintiff of a negligence suit to prove:

 - The defendant owed the injured boater a duty;

 - The defendant’s actions were a proximate cause of the plaintiff’s injuries.